NHL Regular Season & Stanley Cup Preview & Betting Guide

 Of the 11 Eastern teams that needed 7 games to win their conference final, an amazing 8 of those went on to win the Stanley Cup!

-9 of those faced a team who needed less than 7 games to win their Western title and only 1 of those failed to win the Stanley Cup which was the Panthers in 1996 when losing to the Red Wings.
+9 of those faced a team that needed less than 7 games to win their Western title, and only 1 of those failed to win the Stanley Cup, which was the Panthers in 1996, when losing to the Red Wings.

 • 1994 - NY Rangers (7 games) beat VAN Canucks (5 games)